by Lincoln Spector and (augmented and updated by) Gary Meyer

 Skip the car, and walk or bike to the Castro.
 I bike to BART, take the train, then walk from the 16th St. BART station to the theater.

 As soon as a movie ends and the house lights come up, stand up and stretch.
 Twist your body about.
 Bend your knees.
 Stretch your arms high and your legs wide.
+Lift yourself up on your toes several times and stretch those thighs.

 Lincoln Spector is a life-long cinephile and an award-winning journalist who writes about entertainment, culture, and technology.
 His advice column and blog, Answer Line, appears in PCWorld.
 He’s also a frequent contributor to TechHive and Windows Secrets.
 His articles have appeared in The New York Times, The Washington Post, Small Business Computing, Home Office Computing, Oakland City Magazine, Time Magazine, Technologizer, and InfoWorld.
 His local film blog, Bayflicks, contains a weekly newsletter covering speciality screenings throughout the Bay Area.